Before you buy Orangette Orange Soda, read these label signals

 Is Orangette Orange Soda bad for you?

 Orangette Orange Soda is not something to judge from the front label alone.
-The low score points to label tradeoffs, not a diagnosis.
+The Very low score points to label tradeoffs, not a diagnosis.
 Look at serving size, added sugar, sodium, saturated fat, allergens, and the ingredients Blume flags.

 Why does Blume flag Orangette Orange Soda?